PJT (PJT)

 5. Revenue Growth

-A company’s long-term sales performance can indicate its overall quality.
-Any business can put up a good quarter or two, but many enduring ones grow for years.
-Over the last five years, PJT grew its revenue at a solid 11.1% compounded annual growth rate.
-Its growth beat the average financials company and shows its offerings resonate with customers, a helpful starting point for our analysis.
+Examining a company’s long-term performance can provide clues about its quality.
+Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
+Over the last five years, PJT grew its revenue at a decent 10.2% compounded annual growth rate.
+Its growth was slightly above the average financials company and shows its offerings resonate with customers.

 We at StockStory place the most emphasis on long-term growth, but within financials, a half-decade historical view may miss recent interest rate changes, market returns, and industry trends.
-PJT’s annualized revenue growth of 22.4% over the last two years is above its five-year trend, suggesting its demand was strong and recently accelerated.
+PJT’s annualized revenue growth of 21.9% over the last two years is above its five-year trend, suggesting its demand recently accelerated.

 Note: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.